-ERP implementation life cycle is the process of deploying enterprise resource planning software—from planning through go-live and beyond.
-The typical implementation cycle is six to 12 months.
-But don’t think it’s all about software.
-Make sure you’re prepared for these eight stages of ERP implementation.
+An ERP implementation life cycle is the eight-step process of deploying enterprise resource planning (ERP) software, from planning through go-live and beyond.
+The typical implementation cycle is six-to-12 months, but don’t think it’s all about software.

 One question that always comes up very early in the process when considering an ERP implementation is “How long will it take?”
-While there is no general answer to that question—ERP implementations proceed at their own pace—the process can be outlined by way of a timeline or life cycle.
-Just for perspective, an ERP implementation can take anywhere from a few months to several years, with the majority ranging from six-to-12 months from kick-off (project planned and funded, team organized and ready to go, ERP technology and ERP system software delivered—if appropriate—and installed) to a live system in full operation.
+While there is no right answer to that question—ERP implementations proceed at their own pace—the process can be outlined by way of an ERP timeline or ERP life cycle.
+Just for perspective, the life cycle ERP implementation can take anywhere from a few months to several years.
+The majority range from six-to-12 months from kick-off (project planned and funded, team organized and ready to go, ERP technology and ERP system software delivered—if appropriate—and installed) to a live system in full operation.

-However long ERP implementations take, the result is the use of cloud-based ERP technology that makes end users’ jobs easier, efficient, and effective.
+However long the life cycle ERP implementation takes, the result is the use of cloud-based ERP technology that makes end users’ jobs easier, efficient, and effective.
 And advanced understanding of the life cycle phases gives you a head start on experiencing a successful ERP implementation.

-The 8 of the ERP implementation life cycle
+The 8 phases of the ERP implementation life cycle

-Planning and organization – In this commentary, we’re not counting this phase as part of the time it takes to implement the system as it all occurs before the start of spending money or real physical activity.
-Nevertheless, a team can be assembled and a decent plan developed in a matter of a few weeks, for a motivated company.
+- Planning and organization: We’re not counting this phase as part of the time or the cycle ERP life it takes to implement the system as it all occurs before the start of spending money or real physical activity.
+Nevertheless, a team can be assembled, and a decent plan developed in a matter of a few weeks for a motivated company.
 More typically, the planning stage might last up to six months or more.

-System selection and installation – Selecting the ERP system software and ERP technology can be a challenging endeavor, given its importance to the project and the vast array of choices.
-From requirements definition and early market surveys through determining the “short list”, gathering proposals, holding demonstrations, final selection and negotiation, this phase typically consumes anywhere from 3-to-6 months.
+- System selection: ERP selection can be a challenging endeavor given its importance to the project and the vast array of choices.
+From requirements definition and early market surveys through determining the “short list”, gathering proposals, holding demonstrations, final selection and negotiation, this systems life cycle phase typically consumes anywhere from 3-to-6 months.

-User training and procedure development – This is arguably the most important part of ERP implementations; procedure development (and documentation) and user training should take up the majority of the timeline.
+- User training and procedure development: This is arguably the most important part of ERP implementations; procedure, development life cycle (and documentation), and user training should take up the majority of the timeline.
 These requirements consume considerable time and effort from operational employees (actual future users of the system) who are also expected to do their existing jobs at the same time.
 The duration of this phase depends on the size and complexity of the ERP system software being implemented (number of modules or functional areas involved, number of users, how different the new procedures will be from existing procedures), and how much time users can dedicate to the implementation each day or week.
-Some companies bring in temporary help but these outside resources should be devoted to maintaining old procedures rather than working on the implementation per se.
+Some companies bring in temporary help, but these outside resources should be devoted to maintaining old procedures rather than working on the full life cycle ERP implementation per se.